 So, you’re deciding between the Leesa and Nectar mattresses?
 It makes total sense!
-These are fantastic beds that serve serious comfort in a fairly affordable package.
+Both are fantastic online mattress brands that serve serious comfort in a fairly affordable package.
 But though they might seem quite similar on paper, they’re actually super different.
-How different you ask?
-Well, allow me to show you.

-In this comparison, I’m going to size up the Original all-foam Leesa mattress against the Nectar.
+In this mattress comparison, I’m going to size up the Original all-foam Leesa mattress against the all-foam Nectar mattress.
 We’ll compare constructions, talk about their distinct feels, and chat about which sleepers might like them most.
-That way, you’ll know with absolute clarity which one is right for you and your unique sleep needs.
+After reading this review you’ll know with absolute clarity which one is right for you and your unique sleep needs.

-Check out my full Leesa vs. Nectar comparison below!
+Check out my full Leesa vs Nectar comparison below!
 Or, skip down to my review summary to save time.

 What Do These Mattresses Feel Like?